Hickeys

 These symptoms could be a sign of a medical condition, like a blood disease or clotting disorder.

-It's not very likely, but a handful of serious injuries have happened after hickeys.
+It's not very likely, but a handful of serious injuries have happened after hickeys, including paralysis and stroke.

-For example, a New Zealand woman got a hickey and became partially paralyzed.
-Emergency room doctors found a clot in their brain and treated them for a stroke.
-And a 35-year-old woman in Denmark became weak on their right side from a stroke 12 hours after they'd gotten a hickey.
+• A New Zealand woman got a hickey and became partially paralyzed.
+Emergency room doctors found a clot in the brain and treated her for a stroke.

 To be on the safe side, try not to give or receive a hickey close to the carotid artery.
 That's the area at the top of your neck, just to the side of your chin.